-Dr. Doyle's courses have included Introductory Psychology, Human Sexuality (both lower and upper division courses), Developmental Psychology, Individual Adjustment, Learning, Perception, and Abnormal Psychology.
+Dr. Doyle's courses have included Introductory Psychology, Human Sexuality, Developmental Psychology, Individual Adjustment, Learning, Perception, and Abnormal Psychology.
 He has taught Native-Americans at the Viejas Reservation in Alpine, CA, and Camp Pendleton Marines at MiraCosta College.
-At SDSU, he was an interim director of graduate teaching assistants, participated in an experimental interdisciplinary program called "Coordinated Freshman Studies," and taught in the "Honors Psychology" program.
+At SDSU, besides teaching upper and lower division courses, he was an interim director of graduate teaching assistants, participated in an experimental interdisciplinary program called "Coordinated Freshman Studies," and taught in the "Honors Psychology" program.

 Besides his continued commitment to teaching, Dr. Doyle has authored an Instructor's Manual and lecture transparencies for Rod Plotnik's Introduction to Psychology textbook.
 Always interested in using new technology and exploring alternative delivery methods (he taught in the Telecourse program for 15 years), Dr. Doyle is now developing interactive, multimedia approaches to teaching (see below).
 For his Fall 08 sabbatical, he developed an online teaching resource site for the college (Online Teaching Resources).